 We respect your privacy and your contact with JHI will be kept strictly confidential.
 Feel free to contact us through our e-mail.

-STD Testing Kit is available now (with full English instruction)
+STD Testing Kit is available now (with full English instructions)

-JHI can arrange a home testing kit to be sent to you.
+JHI can send a home testing kit to your address.
 You can take samples at home then send back to our contracted lab, receive result one week later via email.
 The kit can be sent anywhere in Japan but not overseas.
 Home testing is recommended to those who are not showing symptoms of STDs.
-If you have possible symptoms please seek help from a doctor (further information about this is provided below).
+If you have possible symptoms please seek help from a doctor.

 Available Tests (Throat test is also available)